mpremus/lmdb-php/README.md

 # php-lmdb
-This is a php binding for LMDB, an extremely fast and lightweight transactional key-value store database.
+This is a PHP binding for LMDB, an extremely fast and lightweight transactional key-value store database.

 ##About this module